|

 As to the types of places you choose, I suggest if you are on a budget, DON'T pick the cheapest.

-The old saying "What You See Is What You Get" really applies! and may not be very appealing.
-I call those the "flea bag" places.
+call those the "flea bag" places.
 Look for a place that is run by a family or a group.
 You don't have

 to stay in a 4 or 5 star hotel to get reasonable service.
 Most European hotels all offer en suite